TomasVotruba/awesome-php-migrations/README.md

 Do you have an old PHP project that you need to migrate to never version, different framework, templating system or config format?
 This is the place.

+## What to Contribute?

+The goal of this post is to **keep it short, useful and reliable**.
+Work with legacy often very frustrating, as behind corner there is a new black hole of problems to suck us in.

+Our mission is to **keep this list practical and light** so we can see the light in every legacy project :)

+- Welcomed are: tools, posts, case-studies and short videos.
+- Avoid conference videos, as they're long and without clickable resources.
+- Avoid books, as they're opinionated, long, often outdated and hard to use.
+If you need to contribute last 2, try [awesome-php](https://github.com/ziadoz/awesome-php).

+<br><br>

 ## Generic Tools

 - [rector/rector](https://github.com/rectorphp/rector) - Tool for Instant Upgrades and Instant Refactoring of any PHP 5.3+ code